natalieforman/ai-pr1-maze/README.md

 # AI - Project 1 - Maze
-Logical maze visualization for Artificial Intelligence
+Logical maze visualization for Artificial Intelligence. <a href="https://natalieforman.github.io/ai-pr1-maze/">View a live version.</a>

 ###Description
 A visualization for three ASP generated mazes.